 Make an appointment and see how it goes.
 If your child is young, you can ask about making an appointment on your own with the counsellor to get a feel for them.
 You know your child best and will likely know after a meeting if your child will do well with that particular counsellor.
 That saves taking your child to more than one “meet and greet” appointment.

 Take your time finding a counsellor that connects well with your child.
+The public system may have some limitations around which counsellors are available.
+If you decide to go with a private counsellor, you may have more flexibility in being able to choose a counsellor that is a good fit for your child.
 A positive connection between your child and the counsellor will make or break the success of counselling.Read Less